Individuals who successfully complete the BLS course receive a 2-year American Heart Association BLS Certification.

 About Course Options

-We have four BLS course options at our Tustin, Orange County location:
+We have three BLS course options at our Palm Desert (Palm Springs Area) location:

 Who typically needs BLS certification?

-BLS certification is ideal for anyone working in a healthcare setting.
+BLS certification is idea for anyone working in a healthcare setting.

 - American Heart Association Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care